Meadowsys/wiwi/src/serialiser/spec.md

 This does not have a formal name any more than "wiwi serialiser":p.
 Wiwi serialiser is a binary format serialisation similar to JSON.

+Some goals of this serialiser, in _rough_ order of priority:

+- Stable, self-describing format
+- Tiny output size
+- Fast

+These are non-goals (but still nice-to-haves):

+- Compressible by major compression algorithms, especially web ones (gzip, brotli)
+- Compat with other languages (serialisers may be written for them, but might not be able to process the whole range of types available)

 ## Table of contents <!-- omit from toc -->

 - [About wiwi serialiser](#about-wiwi-serialiser)